 After the manufacturing and the assembly process, the product is wrapped into its package before sending it to the customer in Germany.
 The initial mass of material supplies of 508 grams got reduced to 249 grams per shaver, due to the subtraction of the mass of the "spare parts" and the manufacturing waste.
-In the distribution step of the LCA, the mass of the packaging, 195,46 grams, is added to the GHG calculation.
+In the distribution step of the life cycle assessment, the mass of the packaging, 195,46 grams, is added to the greenhouse gases calculation.
 The extra weight of the packaging adds to the life cycle emissions of a product, not only in the distribution phase, but also in its origin.
-Through the production of the packaging material and its distribution to PAYER China, greenhouse gases are emitted who count in the LCA.
-For each shaver, the packaging adds 0.695 kilo-grams of $\mathrm{CO_2}$ -equivalents through its origin and upstream transportation to PAYER China.
+Through the production of the packaging material and its distribution to PAYER China, greenhouse gases are emitted who count in the life cycle assessment.
+For each shaver, the packaging adds 0.695 kilo-grams of CO2-equivalents through its origin and upstream transportation to PAYER China.